GoogleCloudPlatform/terraform-google-secured-data-warehouse/README.md

 **Note:** There are three inputs related to GCP Locations in the module:

-- `region`: is used to define which GCP region will be used to [Restrict Pub/Sub resource locations](https://cloud.google.com/pubsub/docs/resource-location-restriction).
+- `pubsub_resource_location`: is used to define which GCP location will be used to [Restrict Pub/Sub resource locations](https://cloud.google.com/pubsub/docs/resource-location-restriction).
 This policy offers a way to ensure that messages published to a topic are never persisted outside of a Google Cloud regions you specify, regardless of where the publish requests originate. **Zones or multi-region locations are not supported**.
-- `location`: is used to define which GCP region will be used for all other resources created: [Cloud Storage buckets](https://cloud.google.com/storage/docs/locations), [BigQuery datasets](https://cloud.google.com/bigquery/docs/locations), and [Cloud KMS key rings](https://cloud.google.com/kms/docs/locations). **Multi-region locations are supported**. if this input is omitted, the `region` will be used instead to define these resources.
+- `location`: is used to define which GCP region will be used for all other resources created: [Cloud Storage buckets](https://cloud.google.com/storage/docs/locations), [BigQuery datasets](https://cloud.google.com/bigquery/docs/locations), and [Cloud KMS key rings](https://cloud.google.com/kms/docs/locations). **Multi-region locations are supported**.
-- `trusted_locations`: is a list of locations that are used to set an [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/defining-locations) that restricts the GCP locations that can be used in the projects of the Secured Data Warehouse.
-Both `region` and `location` must respect this restriction.
+- `trusted_locations`: is a list of locations that are used to set an [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/defining-locations#location_types) that restricts the GCP locations that can be used in the projects of the Secured Data Warehouse.
+Both `pubsub_resource_location` and `location` must respect this restriction.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs